-Autism therapy and treatment is one of the primary specialties at our Seattle clinic.
+Autism therapy and treatment is one of the primary specialties at both of our Seattle clinicThe Center for Family and Lifespan Development and The Center for Psychological Health .
 We are among the few clinics who treat autism throughout the lifespan, meaning we work with children, teens, and adults as they encounter difficult transition points in their life.

 For example, a teenager with autism might excel in high-school and then struggle when they transition into college.
 Or, a young adult with autism could struggle to find employment, move out of their parent’s house, and essentially find their own independence.

 Typically, we all encounter similar transition points in our life.
 Many of these major transitions arise as we move into adulthood, which is also where we see a lot of our patients struggle with their autism.
 However, these transition points also occur in children, and older adults.
 For adults, marriage or work-place challenges often occur at these times.

 At The Center for Family and Lifespan Development and The Center for Psychological Health, we help patients with autism no matter where they’re at in their life journey.
 We empower our patients to face their challenges, build rewarding relationships, and live inspiring lives.